 To further help those adventure looks Honda has opted for block pattern Metzeler tyres.

 Under that large comfy seat, is 48 litres of storage space that can fit two full-face helmets – that’s pretty great going (do check yours for compatibility though).
 That’s not it either, on the back of the leg shield is a glove box which gives a further 2.5 litres of storage space and has a handy USB Type-C charging port too.
 If you need even more storage options, then of course you can look at optional extras such as Honda’s top box which works with the same smart key technology as the ADV itself!

 The ADV currently is available in three colourways, Silver, Grey and Red, so you can take your pick.
 But let’s get down to the business end of things now and see how much the ADV350 costs.
-Well, I’m thinking and hoping you’ll be impressed because the Honda ADV350 currently costs £5,699, which is exactly the same as the Forza 350.
+Well, I’m thinking and hoping you’ll be impressed because the Honda ADV350 currently costs £5,799 at the time of writing - which is sitting at the same price as the Forza 350!

 Now, how does the price of the ADV350 compare against some of its big-hitting competitors?
 Well, the Yamaha XMAX 300 is about £251 more, the BMW C400 X is about £551 more, and the legend that is the Suzuki Burgman 400 is around £1,300 more!
 So, when you look at the current mid-sized Maxi Scooter market, I can’t help but feel they have priced the ADV350 very competitively.

 Well, to be honest with you I had a fantastic time on the ADV350!
 I have really been impressed by it and loved riding it for a couple of weeks.
 I am admittedly a Maxi Scooter fan and have been fortunate enough to ride a few in my time and think the ADV350 puts itself solidly in the shop window for those looking at an A2 licence friendly Maxi Scooter.